aminjafarzade/diffusion_ddim_cfg/README.md

 ## Abstract

 One immediate drawback of DDPM is its slow sampling process, typically requiring hundreds of denoising steps that can take several minutes, compared to existing techniques like VAEs and GANs.
+By doing this, we have improved the speed of generation 20 times.
 Another interesting direction we have not explored yet is conditional generation.
 For instance, a user might want to generate images of a specific animal species after training the model on a dataset containing multiple animal classes.
 We have also implemented the de facto standard technique for improving sample fidelity at the expense of sample diversity.

 Here, I have implemented Denoising Diffusion Implicit Models (DDIMs), a different class of diffusion models that dramatically reduces sampling time without requiring us to retrain our DDPMs from scratch.
 Additionally, I have implemented the Classifier-Free Guidance (CFG), which can enhance the performance of diffusion models in conditional generation setups by modifying only a few lines of code.